 Instructions

-1. Preheat your oven to 350°F (175°C) and grease two 9-inch cake pans, lining the bottoms with parchment paper.
+- Preheat your oven to 350°F (175°C).
+Grease and line the bottoms of two 9-inch cake pans with parchment paper.

-2. Whisk together the flour, cocoa powder, baking powder, baking soda, and salt in a medium bowl to prevent clumping.
+- In a medium bowl, whisk together flour, cocoa powder, baking powder, baking soda, and salt.

-5. Slowly pour in the hot brewed coffee (or water), mixing gently until the batter is smooth.
+- Gently stir in the hot coffee or water until the batter is smooth.

 Notes